kman3107/Kman3107.github.io/tutorials/1.14.4/forge/index.md

 - Tinkers-Construct
 - Inventory-Tweaks

+The Forge MDK contains some extra files that we will not need.
+See which ones are necessary and which ones you can delete [here](./mdk-files).

 Open up that folder and continue to Chapter 1.

 ### Chapter 1 - Setting up the basics